nix-per/Desis_Assignment-4/README.md

     - Q4_Sets_STL.cpp
     - Q5_Maps_STL.cpp
     - Q6_Deque_STL.cpp
+  - Basic Ad hoc Problems
+    - Q1_Tsort.cpp
+    - Q2_Fruits.cpp

 ## DESCRIPTION:

-The assignment had subdivisions among questions on the basis
+The assignment consisted of subdivisions among questions on the basis of the topics they were concerned with.

+Hence, the solution has also been presented in a similar fashion.

+C++ files containing the same code as the one run on their respective links has been copied into the files, with the same name as that of the problem statement.

+The files for "Basic Math" category only contains the solution code and NOT THE driver code, due to restrictions of the GFG Shell Platform.